Spend any time researching punting and you’ll soon come across the Kelly Criterion. So what the hell is it?

 B = Decimal odds – 1

-Let’s have a look at the toss of the coin example to show how this can be used.
+Let’s have a look at the example of a coin toss to show how this can be used.
 The odds of landing a heads or a tail is paying $2 with our local bookie.
 However in this example, let’s say we believe the correct percentage of landing a head is actually 60% ($1.66)… we’re obviously dealing with a weighted coin!
 So we think this looks a good bet, but how do we work out how much to stake?

 Kelly criterion: the calculation